lisp-mirror/eql5/examples/M-modules/quick/item-model/README.txt

 HELP
 ====

-To list all properties of the 'ListView', do:
+To display the output of QPROPERTIES*, run

-    (show-properties-dialog (root-item)) ; see "properties.lisp"
+    (show-properties-dialog) ; see "properties.lisp"

+and use [Select] to explore the single QML items.